How it works

 Memory approvals

-Provider API keys (OpenAI, Anthropic, Google, etc.) are stored using envelope encryption on the backend.
-When you add a key, the API generates a one ade data encryption key (DEK), encrypts your key with AES 256 GCM, then encrypts that DEK again with a long lived master key kept in the server environment.
-Only the encrypted blob and a key ID are stored in the database; the raw key is never written to disk or logs.
+Provider API keys are stored using envelope encryption on the backend.
+When you add a key, the API generates a per-record data encryption key (DEK), encrypts your key with AES-256-GCM, then encrypts the DEK with a long-lived master key kept in the server environment.
+Only the encrypted blob and a key ID are stored in the database.

-On Mac, iPad, and iPhone, the Swift client generates a unique 256 bit key per Apple account and stores it in the iCloud Keychain.
+On Mac, iPad, and iPhone, the Swift client generates a unique 256-bit key per Apple account and stores it in the iCloud Keychain.
 That key never leaves your devices in plaintext.
-Before a chat request is sent, the app derives a Base64 representation of this key and sends it once per request in the X Coven Keyheader.
+Before a chat request is sent, the app passes it once per request in the X-Coven-Key header so the API can encrypt message content with AES-GCM before persisting it.
+Stored data is ciphertext plus a fingerprint hash for integrity checks; the Swift app decrypts on device when loading messages.